 - It needs virtually no maintenance or upkeep.

-- It’s the printer we’ve put over 3,000 labels through in the past year with absolutely no issues!
+- In the past year alone we’ve put over 4,000 labels through it with no issues.

 - Read our Full Review of the Rollo Printer Here